forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 It is not possible to remain innocent for the adulterer.

-The Wisdom makes plea.
+Jesus pleads with men:

 > [!bible] [Proverbs 5:1-5 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+5:1-5&version=kjv)
 > 1. My son, **attend** unto my wisdom, and bow thine ear to my understanding:
 > 2. That thou mayest **regard discretion**, and that thy lips may keep knowledge.
 > 3. For the lips of a strange woman drop as an honeycomb, and her mouth is smoother than oil:
-> 4. But her end is bitter as wormwood, sharp as a twoedged sword.
+> 4. *But her end is bitter as wormwood, sharp as a twoedged sword*.
-> 5. Her feet go down to death; her steps take hold on hell.
+> 5. *Her feet go down to death; her steps take hold on hell*.

-The wisdom has a foresight over the luring of a strange woman.
-To short sighted man, she looks sweet, yet her end is bitter.
+Jesus has a foresight over the luring of a strange woman.
+To short sighted man, she looks sweet, yet her end is bitter one.
 Her feet go down to death.
 The man who goes after her, destroyeth his own soul.

-In order to mitigate this error, the wisdom advices to keep the commandments of the law.
+In order to mitigate this error, the Jesus advices to keep the commandments of the law.

 > [!bible] [Proverbs 6:20-24 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+6:20-24&version=kjv)
 > 20. My son, keep **thy father’s commandment**, and forsake not **the law of thy mother**: